sfongx/dc-transit-demo/README.md

 **Metrorail**:

-Metrorail station code lookup can be done by calling `localhost:8000/transit/metrorailstops/?code=RD`, where the code param is the line code.
+Metrorail station code lookup can be done by calling `localhost:8000/transit/metrorailstops/?code=RD`, where `code` is the line code.
 Also line codes can be looked up by calling `localhost:8000/transit/metroraillines/`

 **Metrobus**:

 Metrobus stops can be looked up by entering in a latitude, longitude, and radius, like so:
 `localhost:8000/transit/metrobusstops/?lat=38.807270&lon=-77.060023&radius=1000`, which returns all stops in the area up to the specified radius in meters

 **Circulator**:

-Circulator stops can be looked up by calling `localhost:8000/transit/circulatorstops/?tag=yellow` where the tag param is the route tag.
-Also route tags can be looked up by calling `localhost:8000/transit/circulatorroutes/`
+Circulator stops can be looked up by calling `localhost:8000/transit/circulatorstops/?tag=yellow` where `tag` is the route tag.
+Toute tags can be looked up by calling `localhost:8000/transit/circulatorroutes/`

-Stop lookups for all three modes will show the actual stop name and coordinates (which help in looking up metrobus stops) in addition to the stop ID.
+Stop lookups for all three modes will show the actual stop name and coordinates (which are necessary to look up metrobus stops) in addition to the stop ID.

 Example response for stop lookups: